About Us

 The Credit Solutions department is formed to help members with past credit problems get back on their feet.

-Credit Union 1 opens Learning Lab at Anchorage’s West High School.
+Credit Union 1 opens a Learning Lab at Anchorage’s West High School.

 Credit Union 1 becomes the first financial institution to enter the Mountain View community of Anchorage in over 20 years.